AnyChart/docs.anychart.com/Maps/Map_Crosshair.md

 });
 ```

-Here is the sample with customized both x and y crosshair labels.
+Here is the sample with both X- and Y-crosshair labels customized.

 {sample}Maps\_Crosshair\_04{sample}